honeycombio/otel-o11y-demo/README.md

 #### Using UI
 Press either `FAST`, `SLOW`, `ERROR` button to request service calls that would run fast, slow, or cause error.
 Response will be shown, which describes how the call was handled, and their results.

-> **NOTE** ⚠️ If you run the application for the first time, the result image may not load up properly.
-In that case, reload the page, and try again a few times.

 ### Stop the app

 `./stop`